lightster/scrawl/fluid.md

 layout: page
 width: fluid
 category: example
+summary: |
+  This page has a width that takes up the entire browser window.
 ---

-This page has a width that takes up the entire browser window.

 {% include content.md %}